erikrose/blessings/README.rst

 detail and behavior in edge cases make a difference.
 Here are some ways Blessed has your back:

-* Uses the terminfo database so it works with any terminal type
+* Uses the `terminfo(5)`_ database so it works with any terminal type
 * Provides up-to-the-moment terminal height and width, so you can respond to terminal size changes (SIGWINCH signals).
 (Most other libraries query the ``COLUMNS`` and ``LINES`` environment variables or the ``cols`` or ``lines`` terminal capabilities, which don't update promptly, if at all.)
-* Avoids making a mess if the output gets piped to a non-terminal
+* Avoids making a mess if the output gets piped to a non-terminal.
-* Works great with standard Python string templating
+* Works great with standard Python string formatting.
-* Provides convenient access to all terminal capabilities, not just a sugared few
+* Provides convenient access to **all** terminal capabilities.
-* Outputs to any file-like object, not just stdout
+* Outputs to any file-like object (StringIO, file), not just stdout.
 * Keeps a minimum of internal state, so you can feel free to mix and match with calls to curses or whatever other terminal libraries you like